JeanArce/cross-course-Rainydays-CA-DESIGN-1/README.md

 Using HTML and CSS.

-# Project Title: Rainydays CA-DESIGN1
+# Project Title: Rainydays CA-DESIGN 1

 This is a webpage designed in HTML and CSS.
 Rainydays is an online shopping, which is selling affordable and good quality jackets for all kinds of outdoor activities for all season.